leandrokanis/christian-system/preface.md

-developed by the united efforts of a few devoted and ardent minds, who set out determined to sacrifice everything to truth, and follow her wherever she might lead the way: I say, the principles on which the church of Jesus Christ —all believers in Jesus as the Messiah —can be united with honor to themselves, and with blessings to the world; on which the gospel and its ordinances can be restored in all their primitive simplicity, excellency, and power, and the church shine as a lamp that burneth to the conviction and salvation of the world: —I say, the principles by which these things can be done are now developed, as well as the principles themselves, which together constitute _the original gospel and order of things_ established by the Apostles.
+developed by the united efforts of a few devoted and ardent minds, who set out determined to sacrifice everything to truth, and follow her wherever she might lead the way: I say, the principles on which the church of Jesus Christ — all believers in Jesus as the Messiah — can be united with honor to themselves, and with blessings to the world; on which the gospel and its ordinances can be restored in all their primitive simplicity, excellency, and power, and the church shine as a lamp that burneth to the conviction and salvation of the world: — I say, the principles by which these things can be done are now developed, as well as the principles themselves, which together constitute _the original gospel and order of things_ established by the Apostles.